noahehall/theBookOfNoah/0current/apitech.md

       HTTP/1.1 429 Too Many Requests
       Content-Type: text/html
       Retry-After: 3600

+    # to a request for a file; should trigger a save-as dialog
+      200 OK
+      Content-Type: text/html; charset=utf-8
+      Content-Disposition: attachment; filename="cool.html"
+      Content-Length: 21

+      <HTML>Save me!</HTML>

   # other header examples
     Host: developer.mozilla.org:80
     Content-Disposition: inline # inside a webpage|as a webpage
     Content-Disposition: attachment # should be downloaded
     Content-Disposition: attachment; filename="filename.jpg" #downloaded with this name
+    # as a header for a multipart body, each subpart requires a name
+    Content-Disposition: form-data; name="fieldName"; filename="filename.jpg"

 ```